Pu Luong – Ninh Binh – Hanoi

 And then that ‘goodbye’ thing.

 It was tough.
 Real tough.
-But I got through it.
+But I managed to get through it.

 Goodbyes done, not to tour guides, but to friends, we headed into the station and through to the platform.